techidaily/discover-brilliant/source/_posts/transforming-your-videos-a-step-by-step-guide-to-changing-mpegx-format-using-movavi-video-editor-pro.md

 The five listed methods are all free and easy to handle.
 Besides WMA to MP3 conversion, you can also take them to solve other format incompatibility issues and play the video and audio files anywhere and anytime.
 But it is still recommended to use desktop converters to convert multiple or large files due to the file limitations of online tools.
 Just choose one converter compatible with your operating system and start converting now!

-## FAQs about WMA to MP3 Conversion

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/jjGL9wFdlbo?si=Vb1JgZqRXNc03UGG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/qbuund2HKOQ?si=NaGHqIrx8hSL7gWV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## FAQs about WMA to MP3 Conversion

 ### Q1\.
 What is WMA and MP3?